carlosfmendonca/azure-zero-trust-security-lab/README.md

 # Azure Zero Trust Security Lab

+> Identity-based threats are one of the primary attack vectors in cloud environments, and this project demonstrates how to detect and mitigate them using Azure security tools.

 > Hands-on project simulating a real-world Cloud Security environment using Zero Trust principles, identity-based access control, and threat detection with Microsoft Sentinel.
+> Defender for Cloud alerts are integrated into Microsoft Sentinel to provide centralized visibility and correlation of security events.

 ## 🔐 Overview
 This project simulates a real-world Cloud Security environment using Microsoft Azure, focusing on identity-based security, Zero Trust principles, and threat detection.